benchay1999/nhanes/README.md

 # Miscellaneous

 Other files are for training FCNs on the dataset, which worked poorly in this highly-sparse data setting where categorical features(one-hot encoded) dominate numerical features.

+**This project is best compatible with Google Colab.